 - Gently lay the small braided loaf on the large loaf and brush with more egg wash.

-- Cover with a kitchen towel and let rise in a warm spot for 30 minutes.
+- Cover with a kitchen towel and let rise in a warm spot for 30 minutes to 1 hour.

 STEP FOUR – Bake the Challah

 - Once risen, brush any remaining egg wash on top of the dough and sprinkle with sesame seeds.

 - Bake for 30-40 minutes until golden brown.
 Tap the top, and if the bread sounds hollow inside, it’s done.

 - Cool the challah on the cooling rack for 5-10 minutes.

 - Cut the challah into 1-inch-thick slices and serve with honey or another spread of your choice.